Patent Portfolio : How To Reinvent

 - Periodic check to protect their IP and restrict competitors on day 1

 They are the secondary/non-core patents, which have the least potential for value generation.
 Consider business segments outside of your strategic focus or possibly even low-value competitors in your own segment.
-They are not used in any of the current products/services and represent technology that was pivoted at some point.
-Nonetheless, it can also be worthwhile to investigate if a patent can be licensed for use by another party, which can turn an underutilized or unnecessary patent into a new source of revenue.
+They are in no use in any of the current products/services and represent pivoted technology at some point.
+Nonetheless, it is worthwhile to investigate to license a patent for use by another party, which can turn an underutilized or unnecessary patent into a new source of revenue.
 This route may make sense when it comes to older technology or an obsolete technology but may be of interest to someone else.

 There are two major techniques to generate maximum possible value out of Fringe patents: